ikhsandwisaputra/shoes-landing-page/README.md

-# Bali Web Landing Page
+# Shoes Web Landing Page

-Welcome to the Bali Web Landing Page project!
-This project is a modern and responsive landing page showcasing the beauty of Bali.
-Built using Vite.js, React, and Tailwind CSS, this web page is designed to provide a delightful user experience.
+Welcome to the Shoes Web Landing Page project!
+This project is a simple yet elegant landing page showcasing a collection of stylish shoes.
+Built using Vite.js, React, and Tailwind CSS, this web page is designed to provide a seamless and visually appealing experience for users.

 ## Getting Started